minthemiddle/todoist-scheduler/README.md

 ## Status und Contributions

-This is a very raw library to solve my problem.
-I hate that it is not fully object oriented yet and has 4 requests (3 too much, I guess) and quite repetitive code.
-Also, I don't like that I have to type in the project name (correctly).
+This is still a very basic script to solve my problem.
+I don't like that I have to type in the project name (correctly) and that the label names `m…` are hard-coded.

-Totally open to pull requests to improve the code quality and functionality!
+Totally open to pull requests to improve the code quality and extend the functionality!